 The everyday life of Soviet soldiers in the GDR Passport USSR soldier GDR

-In an interview with the historian Thomas Ammer in the early 1990s, a former officer told: “Officially, every unit has a duty roster that is displayed, but in reality, it only exists on paper.
+In an interview with the historian Thomas Ammer in the early 1990s, a former officer said: “Officially, every unit has a duty roster displayed, but in reality, it only exists on paper.
 In particular, there is no fixed end of duty, nor is there a guaranteed free weekend.
 Free time – in practice, this often means participation in certain services in the unit.
 This means being present in the unit. […] A term like that of a day off was considered downright indecent.”
 Passport USSR soldier GDR

 The health care of the soldiers was similarly poor.
 A deserter told at the time that in army hospitals, “one is not cured, but only prevented from dying.
 For example, in the summer of 1986, I had an appendectomy.
 It was cut out without any anesthetic.

 One of the few pleasant changes in the life of the soldiers was the “prescribed” contacts with the GDR citizens.
-The personal initiative was forbidden, but small delegations of the most exemplary soldiers were regularly sent to holidays and political events in Germany’s neighboring countries: to pioneer afternoons at the samovar, small concerts in houses of culture, slide shows about the Soviet Union and matryoshka painting lessons with the youngest children – the “Society for German-Soviet Friendship” (DSF) made it possible.
+Personal initiative was forbidden, but small delegations of the most exemplary soldiers were regularly sent to holidays and political events in Germany’s neighboring countries: to pioneer afternoons at the samovar, small concerts in houses of culture, slide shows about the Soviet Union and matryoshka painting lessons with the youngest children – the “Society for German-Soviet Friendship” (DSF) made it possible.
 But outside of these prescribed dates, the soldiers remained largely isolated.
 Passport USSR soldier GDR

 Return into the unknown Passport USSR soldier GDR